Illinois Legal Information

 On August 1 2013, Governor Pat Quinn signed HB 1, The Compassionate Use of Medical Cannabis Pilot Program Act which creates a statewide distribution program for patients with one of over 35 serious medical conditions under the recommendation of their doctor.
 HB 1 is very strict and does not allow for pain and does not allow patients or their caregivers to cultivate their medicine.

 1) Be a resident of the State of Illinois 2) Be diagnosed by a physician as having a debilitating medical condition.
-3) Have a signed, written certification from their physician for the use of medical cannabis; 4) Complete the fingerprint-based background check and not have been convicted of an excluded offense as specified under Section 25(b) of the Act (excluded offenses are primary violent felonies and felony drug convictions that were not for the medical use of cannabis); and 5) Be least 18 years of age (exception: those under the age of 18 whose debilitating medical condition is seizures may register).
+3) Have a signed, written certification from their physician for the use of medical cannabis; 4) Complete the fingerprint-based background check and not have been convicted of an excluded offense as specified under Section 25(b) of the Act (excluded offenses are primary violent felonies and felony drug convictions that were not for the medical use of cannabis); and 5) Be least 18 years of age to register (parents/legal guardians can register their children who are under the age of 18 if they agree to serve as their caregiver(s)) .

 Physicians must be in a bona fide relationship physician-patient relationship with an ongoing expectation of care to their patient in order to be able to recommend medical cannabis under the pilot program.
 Physicians must undertake a complete physical examination of the patient within 90 days of filling out a certification.

 The information found in this section and our legal support efforts are meant to educate patients, caregivers, and providers about their legal rights, what to expect if you are arrested and tips on avoiding encounters all together.
 The information in this section can be applied to all states whether your state has a law or not.